abubakarirfan/abubakarirfan/README.md

 - 👋 Hi, I’m @abubakarirfan
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning ruby, PHP, javascript and network administration
+- 🌱 I program in Ruby, PHP, Javascript, C#, SQL and C
 - 📫 How to reach me: email me at abubakar.irfan6@gmail.com

 <!---